helidon-io/helidon/declarative/README.md

 Important types:
 - `Validation` - a container class for validation annotations and built-in constraint annotations
-- `ValidationException` - throws when validation fails in an interceptor
+- `ValidationException` - thrown when validation fails in an interceptor
 - `Validator` - programmatic API to validate instances and their properties (only for validated types), can be obtained from service registry
 - `ConstraintValidatorProvider` - service registry service that validates a single constraint annotation type
 - `ConstraintValidator` - created for each annotated element using the type of the element and the constraint annotation
 - `validators` package contains built-in constraint validator providers

 Supported concepts:
+- selected service constructors and non-private injected instance fields can be validated by generated service interception
 - any service method annotated with a constraint annotation will be intercepted and validated
 - any service method that has parameters with at least one constraint annotation will be intercepted and validated
 - any service method that implements a non-private service-contract method with constraint annotations or `@Validation.Valid`